HomeBlog › Sleep Better

 Changing the routine every night

 When you try a new trick each night, nothing becomes a cue your body recognizes.
-Pick one wind-down sequence and stick with it for a week.
-Even imperfect consistency usually beats the “new hack” cycle.
+Pick one wind-down sequence and repeat it for a week.

 Myth Bust